 (8) Blah, blah, blah.

-Hardly all of us agree with all of those statements, and but all, or at the least, some of them would be true so as for the fee of paintings to so substantially exceed the cost of the track.
-Moreover, I doubt that art collectors and top-notch painters should deal with as much felony purple tape as do musicians when freeing their work into the general public area, so why are not the rewards equal, if now not greater for musicians who have to work nearly as a lot shielding their work as in producing it.
-However, musicians and composers simply need to do extra than authenticate their work and reap accurate appraisals regarding what their work is worth, but they get paid less.
-The equipment expenses by myself for musicians is a lot higher than it’s miles for painters.
+Hardly all of us agree with all of those statements, but all, or at the least, some of them would be true so as for the fee of paintings to exceed the cost of the track so substantially.
+Moreover, I doubt that art collectors and top-notch painters should deal with as much felony purple tape as musicians when freeing their work into the general public area, so why are not the rewards equal, if now not greater, for musicians who have to work nearly as a lot shielding their work as in producing it.
+However, musicians and composers need to do more than authenticate their work and reap accurate appraisals regarding what their job is worth; they get paid less.
+The equipment expenses for musicians are a lot higher than it’s miles for painters.

 Maybe it is reputation, and now not money, musicians are after?
 That could explain why most musicians accept the low pay they acquire from report offers and digital downloads.
-Perhaps, it is also why many of them are journeying more regularly to boom their reputation and no longer their fortunes.
-But wait a minute, it is in which musicians truly make the maximum of their money from live performances and the promoting of merchandise, however now not the song.
-I wonder why many musicians see themselves not as composers but, alternatively, as performers and entertainers.
+Perhaps it is also why many of them are journeying more regularly to boost their reputation and no longer their fortunes.
+But wait a minute; it is in which musicians truly make the maximum of their money from live performances and the promotion of merchandise, but now, not the song.
+I wonder why many musicians see themselves not as composers but as performers and entertainers.

-So what can musicians do who don’t see themselves as entertainers, however, as an alternative as composers who create a song as a high-quality art?
-Because they too have a sturdy choice to earn a dwelling to support themselves in their chosen career, there should be a specialized method wherein they gift their paintings to music lovers or art creditors searching for assets and curators for precise pieces to the location in their personal galleries.
+So what can musicians who don’t see themselves as entertainers but as an alternative to composers who create a song as high-quality art?
+Because they, too, have a sturdy choice to earn a dwelling to support themselves in their chosen career, there should be a specialized method wherein they gift their paintings to music lovers or art creditors searching for assets and curators for precise pieces to the location in their galleries.
 Imagine a recorded piece of the song that few have ever heard displayed and played best on a specified tune participant in a personal art gallery or collection.